 over 1 year by Deborah 5 / 5I visited it in 1998 and I agree with Jan.
 I saw Versailles, Hampton Court and Het Loo and Het Loo was definitely my favorite.

-over 6 years by Jan 5 / 5This is a great garden.
+almost 7 years by Jan 5 / 5This is a great garden.
 Many 'baroque' gardens are too big.
 Het Loo is just right in my opinion.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.